 Mercy sound studios specializes in all these steps of the song creation process, and is happy to help you determine what you need to achieve that larger than life sound.

-As far as policies go, we are a client based studio that aims to provide the best in service to all who walk through our doors, but we do have a few ground rules, please check below:
+As far as policies go, we are a client-based studio that aims to provide the best in service to all who walk through our doors, but we do have a few guidelines:

 BOOKING: Studio sessions should be booked at least 2 weeks in advance.
 We are always happy to help accommodate emergencies if we can fit them in, but often times we are just booked up!
 If you know you will need studio time, book as soon as possible to avoid any scheduling hassles, and we’re confident we’ll be able to accommodate you.